bmeviauac01/softwarelab1/docs/Lab-MongoDB/Exercise-3.md

 ## Modification

-When updating the record in `UpdateOrder`, only update the information that is present in `Models.Order`: `Date`, `Deadline`, `Status` and `PaymentMethod`.
+When updating the record in `UpdateOrder`, only update the information present in `Models.Order`: `Date`, `Deadline`, `Status`, and `PaymentMethod`.
 Ignore the value `Total`; it does not need to be considered in this context.

 !!! tip ""
     You can combine multiple updates using `Builders<Entities.Order>.Update.Combine`.

 Keep in mind that the `IsUpsert` property should be set to `false` in the update!

-The method should return `true` if there was a record with a matching `ID`.
+The method should return `true` if there were a record with a matching `ID`.

 ## Testing

 You can test the functionalities using the `Orders` link in the test web app.
 Verify the behavior of `Filter`, `Add new order`, `Edit`, `Details`, and `Delete` too!

 !!! example "SUBMISSION"
     Create a **screenshot** of the web page listing the orders **after successfully adding at least one new order**.
-Save the screenshot as `f3.png` and submit with the other files of the solution.
+Save the screenshot as `f3.png` and submit it with the other files of the solution.
 The screenshot shall display the **list of orders**.
 Verify that your **Neptun code** is visible on the image at the bottom of the page!
 The screenshot is required to earn the points.